kubeflow/examples/house-prices-kaggle-competition/README.md

 ## Initial Steps

-1. Please follow the Prerequisites section to get the Kubeflow running.
+1. Please follow the Prerequisites section to get Kubeflow running.
 2. Create and connect to a new Jupyter Notebook server.
 3. Clone this repo so you have access to this directory.
 Please go through the kfp and kale steps explained below.